OpenDSA/OpenDSA/RST/en/Database/ERDRelationships.rst

    :output: show

-This below visualization shows how to express cardinality and participation constraints using Min-Max notation on the ER-Model.
+The below visualizations show how to express cardinality and participation constraints using Chen, Crow's Foot & Min-Max notation in the ER-Model.

 .. inlineav:: min-maxNotation ss
    :long_name: min-maxNotationRepresentation Slideshow